echoedinvoker/emily/topics/csv-append/memo.md

 ![alt](pic/bandicam%202022-10-31%2002-44-11-802.jpg)

-- Use fewer codes to complete.
+- Use fewer codes to complete same thing.
   - However, note that the **result** file must **cover all properties/fields** of the source data.